klasnasman/klasnasman/README.md

 ### Hello 👋
-My name is Klas, an aspiring front-end developer.
+I'm Klas, an enthusiastic and aspiring front-end developer who also loves to design.
+I'm currently pursuing my studies in Stockholm, Sweden.